 Staff: The applicant has hired Jessica Engeman, Historic Preservation Specialist with Venerable Group, Inc. to conduct the historical survey and submit a report.
-The applicant has provided an Operational Plan, Protection and Enhancement Plan, Material Samples documenting the interior and exterior materials that will be used as part of this project, and National Register of Historic Places Inventory - Nomination Form (Exhibit A.3, A.4, A7, A.8, A23, and A.40).
-Together these materials satisfy the requirements for documentation for a Historical Survey because the documents include historic photographs, maps, and other research document the historic characteristics of the location, form, style, integrity, and physical condition of historic buildings and structures.
-These criteria are met.
+The report is a combination of documents that include an Operational Plan, Protection and Enhancement Plan, Material Samples documenting the interior and exterior materials that will be used as part of this project (Exhibit I.5, I.6, I.8, and I.9).
+Also included was the National Register of Historic Places Inventory - Nomination Form (Exhibit A23).
+Together these materials satisfy the requirements for documentation for a Historical Survey because the documents include historic photographs, maps, and other research document that define the historic characteristics of the location, form, style, integrity, and physical condition of historic buildings and structures.